jfredett/hazel/LOG.md

 I'm inclined to push more things down into the core, since I do think a lot of those won't undergo too much movement once settled. `Alteration` is more or less 'done', and that is the most mobile of the bunch.

+# 29-MAR-2025

+## 0730 - spring-cleaning-1

+First things first, pretty sure I had dates wrong for previous log entries, so I adjusted.

+Second, I'm working on extracting `spell`, but it's more complicated because of the way I was managing specific state update stuff, basically because I'm not using an interface for state objects.
+In particular I have a number of impls for Familiar's which fix a particular generic parameter, which I can't do outside of the home crate; this is a good thing ultimately, but will make extraction harder.

+For now, I'm just cranking away at what errors I can resolve, and then once I've reduced to the minimum, I'll figure out how to sort things.

+I also need to refactor the old Variation-specific familiar and really Variation itself to a `Tape`/`Spell` based system, but I want to get the crate extracted and the name change performed first.